hanifyaziz/AWS-Projects/Static_Website_Terraform/README.md

 ![alt text](https://github.com/hanifyaziz/AWS-Projects/blob/main/screenshot/static-web-wterraform/bucketpolicy.PNG?raw=true)

-Initally I don't include depends_on attribute, but I'm keep getting the error.
+Initally I don't include ```depends_on``` attribute, but I'm keep getting the error.
 However once I perform terraform apply again.
 The policy attached just fine.
 So I'm thinking maybe the first attribute does not finish completely and Terraform try to attached the policy.
-Adding depends_on works for me.
+Adding ```depends_on``` works for me.

 ### 8. Bucket Endpoints

-Finally, I have created the output file to display the bucket endpoint.
-This will ensure that I get the endpoint url right after the process is completed without loging in to the Management console.
+Finally, I have created the ```output.tf``` file to display the bucket endpoint.
+This will ensure that I get the endpoint url right after the process is completed without loging into the Management console.

 ```
 output "website_endpoint" {